What If I'm In an Accident While Driving for Uber or Lyft?

 Different states might impose their own specific car insurance coverage requirements on rideshare companies.
 For example, Uber drivers in California enjoy expansive car insurance coverage through injury protection insurance at no additional charge.
 But drivers in most states must purchase this coverage themselves.

 If the rideshare driver is at fault for the accident and seeks compensation for injuries or property damage, they can first file a claim with their own car insurance company.
-Unless they have a rideshare policy or purchased a rideshare endorsement, the claim will likely get denied based on the rideshare driver's engaging in commercial activity (driving for hire) at the time of the accident.
+But unless they have a rideshare policy or purchased a rideshare endorsement, the claim will likely get denied based on the rideshare driver's engaging in commercial activity (driving for hire) at the time of the accident.
+Most garden-variety car insurance policies will not offer any coverage if the insured gets into an accident while driving for a rideshare company.

-But if the rideshare driver needs compensation only for damage to their vehicle, they can file a claim under the contingent collision and comprehensive coverage offered by the rideshare company.
+If the rideshare driver needs compensation only for damage to their vehicle, they can file a claim under the contingent collision and comprehensive coverage offered by the rideshare company.
 But remember, they must also have collision and comprehensive coverage under a personal car insurance policy.

 How Can Rideshare Drivers Protect Themselves?